jackcassady/CovidOptimization/README.md

 * Average: 11
 * Standard Deviation: 4.504

-We used the average $\pm$ 1σ in order to find the upper and lower bounds for our new case generator, rounding the lower bound down to the nearest integer and rounding the upper bound up to the nearest integer giving us the bounds of $ 6 \le x \le 16 $ with x being the number of new cases each day.
+We used the average ± 1σ in order to find the upper and lower bounds for our new case generator, rounding the lower bound down to the nearest integer and rounding the upper bound up to the nearest integer giving us the bounds of 6 ≤ x ≤ 16 with x being the number of new cases each day.

 Then to break down the number of patients into their severities, we began by multiplying the number of daily cases by the percentage of Covid cases that require hospitalization.
 According the the CDC, the rate of hospitalization for Covid-19 is 130.1 per 100,000 population(19).
 Using the population of Dane County which is 529,843 we can estimate that roughly 689.33 people required hospitalization in Dane County and then dividing this by the number total number of cases in Dane county, 4,198(2).
 We find that our percentage of positive tests that require hospitalization is 16.42%.